What are the most commonly asked questions about bovine TB? And what are the misconceptions?

 This situation continued at a low level throughout the 1970s.
 Unfortunately during the 1980s the number of cases started to rise again.
 This increase in number and geographical area has continued ever since so that bTB in cattle is once again widespread in England and Wales.

-In 2009 the Farm Crisis Network conducted interviews and found that ‘dealing with bTB causes considerable stress to both farmers and their families’.
+In 2009 the FCN conducted interviews and found that ‘dealing with bTB causes considerable stress to both farmers and their families’.

 “The worst thing was that cows very close to calving had to be shot on farm.
 We could see the calves kicking inside as they died.”

 “I feel there is a constant dark cloud of uncertainty over me, causing stress, anxiety and fear.
 I feel weary, mentally and physically which results in pain in my body.”

 “Financially it is very stressful.
 Cash flow is a huge problem.
 Having to keep animals when I would normally sell them puts more pressure on me, on my family, animal accommodation and feed costs.
 I don’t know how long we can keep going.”

 The study found that many farmers were suffering financial impacts to their businesses, including a reduction in sales of beef and milk as a result of culled animals, increased labour and extra costs of feed and bedding, as they had to keep animals for longer.